astropy/photutils/docs/photutils/index.rst

 Getting Started
 ---------------

-Given a data array, the following example uses `photutils` to find sources and perform aperture photometry on them.
-We start off by selecting a subset of the data and subtracting the median in order to get rid of the background:
+The following example uses `photutils` to find sources in an astronomical image and perform aperture photometry on them.
+We start by selecting a subset of the data and subtracting a rough estimate of the background, calculated from the image median:

   >>> import numpy as np
   >>> from photutils import datasets